Lithuania–Poland relations: Modern times

 The fall of communism in the years between 1989 and 1991 led to a formal reestablishment of relations by the Polish and Lithuanian states.
 Poland was highly supportive of Lithuanian independence, and became one of the first countries to recognize independent Lithuania (on 26 August 1991).
 Despite that, there was a relative crisis in the early 1990s, due to alleged Lithuanian mistreatment of its Polish minority, and Lithuanian concerns that Poland sought again to put Lithuania under its sphere of influence, or even issue territorial claims.
 After a few years, the situation normalized, and relations improved.
 On 28 September 1992 the foreign ministers of both nations signed a declaration of friendship and neighborly relations and a consular convention, rejecting any territorial claims and promising to respect the rights of their corresponding minorities.
 On 26 April 1994 during the meeting of presidents of both countries in Vilnius they concluded the mutual Friendship Treaty.
-Both countries joining the NATO (Poland in 1999, Lithuania in 2004, with Poland being a vocal supporter of Lithuania's accession) and European Union (both in 2004).
+Both countries have since joined NATO (Poland in 1999, Lithuania in 2004, with Poland being a vocal supporter of Lithuania's accession) and the European Union (both in 2004).

 However, in the late 2000s, disagreements over Lithuania's implementation of the Friendship Treaty have soured relations and cooperation on energy issues.
 The electricity grids of Poland and Lithuania are inter-connected but the gas pipelines of the two countries are only connected through a Russian-controlled gas pipeline.
 Previously stated intentions have been stalled by the row over the Friendship Treaty.
 Polish president Bronisław Komorowski during a visit to Lithuania in February 2011 expressed concerns over the deterioration of relations, and noted that the full implementation of the Friendship Treaty should allow Poles in Lithuania to use the original forms of their surnames and to access education in Polish.
 In case C-391/09 – Runevič-Vardyn and Wardyn the European Court of Justice ruled that the Lithuanian policy on surnames conforms to the EU law.

 In 2019, newly elected President of Lithuania Gitanas Nausėda exclusively made his first official foreign visit to Warsaw, Poland where he met with the President of Poland Andrzej Duda.
 Invited by Nausėda, Duda, his wife First Lady of Poland Agata Kornhauser-Duda and the Representative Honor Guard Regiment of the Polish Armed Forces participated in the 1863–1864 uprising against Tsarist rule commanders and participants state funeral in Vilnius on 22 November 2019.
 During his visit to Vilnius, Duda highlighted the Central European nations' unity importance for their independence.